 How to prepare yogurt mayonnaise without raw eggs

-You can use the mayonnaise with hard-boiled eggs to dress rice salad or chicken salad, as a base for tuna sauce, or as a sauce for sandwiches and paninis.
+You can use the mayonnaise with hard-boiled eggs to dress rice or chicken salad, as a base for tuna sauce, or as a sauce for sandwiches and paninis.

 Storage